Cadre Review, With Responses

 Kindly capture in your ‘Project Description’ the advantages of equipping the boreholes with Afridev lever-operated deep-well hand pumps (if any), as against installing electricity or solar energy powered submersible pumps that support fast water pumping with little or no stress to those fetching water.

-To date, no one has raised difficulty pumping water from an Afridev as an issue to be solved.
+To date, no one in VIP's region of service has brought up difficulty pumping water from an Afridev as an issue to be solved.

 VIP has considered solar options, and has deployed solar with larger projects.
 For a single pump, Afridev is a far better option than solar from a sustainability and cost perspective:

-• Cost - Compared to an Afridev pump, a solar installation is very expensive.
+- Cost - Compared to an Afridev pump, a solar installation is more expensive.

 2. Training Components